-- d.
-In 2019, in relation to the Parent Company's investment in CTX, the Parent Company executed a Memorandum of Agreement with a stockholder to reimburse the latter of the amount advanced in 2018 for the incorporation of CTX.
-As at December 31, 2020 and 2019, outstanding payable pertaining to this transaction amounted to nil and ₱10.00 million, respectively. - e.
-In March and September 2020, the Parent Company sold its 100% ownership in CTX to Mr. Garcia, a stockholder, for a total amount of ₱5.27 million which was offset against the advances from the stockholder (see Note 9). - f.
-Payable to directors and officers also pertain to directors' fees amounting to ₱2.67 million and ₱2.08 million in 2018 and 2019, respectively (see Note 14).
+- c.
+In March and September 2020, the Parent Company sold its 100% ownership in CTX to Mr. Garcia, a stockholder, for a total amount of ₱5.27 million which was offset against the advances from the stockholder (see Note 9). - d.
+Payable to directors and officers also pertain to directors' fees amounting to ₱1.47 million and ₱2.67 million in 2021 and 2020, respectively (see Note 14).

-Outstanding payable amounted to $\cancel{P}2.19$ million and $\cancel{P}1.87$ million as at December 31, 2020 and 2019, respectively (see Note 11).
+Outstanding payable amounted to P1.32 million and P2.19 million as at December 31, 2021 and 2020, respectively (see Note 11).

-g.
-Advances from stockholders pertain to cash advances for operational and corporate-related expenses paid by a stockholder in behalf of the Group.
+e.
+Advances from stockholders pertain to cash advances for operational and corporate-related expenses paid by a stockholder in behalf of the Parent Company.
 These are noninterest-bearing and are due and demandable.